sjtgs/sampchamps/README.md

 ### Hi there 👋
-I'm a Software Engineer
+I'm a Software Engineer with background in Python(Django Framework - Web)
-- 🌱 I’m currently learning Ruby on Rail and other cool stuff !
+- 🌱 I’m currently learning Ruby on Rail, React , Type and other cool stuff !
 - 🔭 I’m currently working on building the Future
 - 📫 How to reach me: chipilelearn@gmail.com